ballerina-platform/module-ballerinax-salesforce/examples/bulkv2_api_usecases/execute_bulkv2_ingest_job/README.md

 # Use Bulk V2 API

-This example demonstrates how to invoke APEX REST API of Salesforce.
+This example demonstrates how to invoke Bulk API v2 of Salesforce.

 ## Prerequisites